MillionaireDiogo/startup-security-kit/README.md

 # 🛡️ Startup Security Readiness Kit (MVS Kit)

-The **Startup Security Readiness Kit (MVS Kit)** is a lean, practical toolkit designed to help early-stage startups build foundational security processes using open-source tools and documented best practices — without relying on expensive MSSPs.
+The **Startup Security Readiness Kit (MVS Kit)** is a lean, practical toolkit designed to help early-stage startups build foundational security processes using open-source tools and documented best practices without fat cybersecurity budgets.

-This kit supports FinTechs, SaaS, Healthcare, and other growing teams who need to demonstrate readiness for compliance, SOC maturity, and secure operations from day one.
+This kit supports FinTechs, SaaS, Healthcare, and other growing teams who need to demonstrate readiness for compliance, security maturity, and secure operations from day one.

 ---